 Nonia Williams studied at Cambridge University, The Institute of Education and UEA.
 She gained her PhD at UEA in 2013, with a project on the writing, life, and cultural milieu of the British Avant-Garde writer, Ann Quin.

 Nonia works part-time in Literature, Drama and Creative Writing, and part-time as a Learning Enhancement Tutor in the Student Support Service, where she is particularly interested in student writing and wellbeing; Nonia recently wrote about her work in this area for the Canadian Journal for Studies in Discourse and Writing/Rédactologie.
 She enjoys how the two roles work together to develop her pedagogical practice and ability to support students' writing.

 Key Research Interests

 Nonia is a member of the Modern and Contemporary Research group at UEA, the British Association for Modernist Studies, and the British Association for Contemporary Literature Studies.

 Nonia has more than 14 years' teaching experience.
 At UEA, she has lectured and taught seminars for a wide range of modules in LDC, including Reading Texts, Literature in History, Modernism, Fiction After Modernism, Critical Theory, The Short Story and Three Women Writers.
-She enjoys supervising dissertations and projects, because she is particularly interested in encouraging students to explore and develop their critical writing processes.
+She enjoys supervising dissertations and projects, and welcomes contact from students whose research interests connect with any of above (please also see 'key research interests').

 Nonia is a fellow of the Higher Education Association.
 She currently teaches the Preparing to Teach course for HUM PhD students, which draws on her practical experience and established interest in pedagogical theory.